|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Mielone kotlety (pronounced myeh-LOH-neh kawt-LEH-tih) are a favorite of many Polish families.
 Literally "ground cutlets," they can be made with any combination of pork, veal, or beef.
 Typically, they are made with just pork and beef because veal is so expensive.

-They can be served as a Salisbury steak with mashed potatoes and gravy or more American-style on rye bread or a hamburger bun with sliced dill pickles or sweet pickle relish, sliced tomatoes and lots of black pepper and onions.
+Frying is one common preparation method, but you can also bake these Polish hamburgers.
+They can be served as a Salisbury steak with mashed potatoes and gravy as the centerpiece of a family dinner.
+Or they can be used for a more American-style hamburger sandwich on rye bread or a hamburger bun, with sliced dill pickles or sweet pickle relish, sliced tomatoes, and lots of black pepper and onions.

 These hamburgers taste great the next day as a sandwich for lunch or as a great picnic meal.

 1 large egg, slightly beaten